Free cookie consent management tool by TermsFeed

 Like a priest at the altar, the Infant Jesus is dressed in the colours of the liturgical season according to the church calendar.
 Generally, four basic colours are used:

-Red: The colour of blood and fire – for Holy week, Pentecost and Feasts of the Holy Cross
+Red: The colour of blood and fire – for Holy week and Pentecost

 Green: The colour of life and hope – for ordinary time (the most common colour)